 Nowadays there’s plenty of personal finance software available on the internet and budgeting apps you can download.
 Some, usually those with a cost attached will “sync” the data across different compatible devices so that you can update the information wherever you are or between different users.

-You can also use the calculator on The Money Advice Service website.
+You can also use the calculator on the Money Helper website.

 Making you budget work for you